Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 It directly involved information I gave in my personal statement.
 (Note! all the questions asked were based on my personal statement) How did I deal with stressful situations in a volunteer setting?

-Students said most difficult question asked at University of Cincinnati James L. Winkle College of Pharmacy discussed a wide range of topics, including self-assessment, career choice rationale, and future aspirations.
-While no specific trend was identified, some responses hinted at a structured interview format like MMI, potentially involving nondisclosure agreements.
+Students said most difficult question asked at University of Cincinnati James L. Winkle College of Pharmacy discussed a variety of topics including self-reflection, career choice rationale, and future aspirations.
+Additionally, some respondents mentioned a lack of challenging questions or found open-ended inquiries like "Describe yourself" to be particularly daunting.

 Nothing seemed to diffucult because it all had to do with my own experiences and there were no suprises.
 They just wanted you to elaborate and give them an idea on how you deal in stituations, stressful or otherwise.